 Editor's Note: The following article appeared in Pivot to Profit, a Fall 2021 special supplement to NSCA's trade journal, Integrate.
 To view more articles, download the publication at Pivot to Profit.

-In a look forward to 2031, customers will expect integrators to conduct business differently -- much like their IT partners in an ITIL/ITSM world.
+In a look forward to 2031, organizations will expect systems integrators to conduct business differently -- much like their IT partners in an ITIL/ITSM world.

 We’ve seen it coming.
 It’s been unfolding for years.
-And now, especially as we emerge from a global pandemic, the expectations of CIOs are crystal clear: They want the industry to behave like IT in an ITIL/ITSM world.
+And now, especially as the pandemic move into our rearview mirror, the expectations of CIOs are crystal clear: They want the industry to behave like IT in an ITIL/ITSM world.

 As return-to-workplace initiatives get underway and new demands are placed on meeting room technology for collaboration and productivity, IT leaders know the future success of business operations depends on the technology employees use to work together.
 These systems must work 24/7 and must be intuitive and seamless, no matter how many meeting rooms and locations an organization has.